Best and Cheapest Car Insurance in the Bronx, NY (2025)

 In New York, each driver's insurance covers medical bills in an accident, regardless of who's at fault.
 This is due to the state's requirement for personal injury protection.
 However, property damage is still the responsibility of the at-fault driver's insurance.

-For added financial security, New York mandates that drivers also carry uninsured/underinsured motorist coverage.
-This extra layer of protection kicks in if the other driver doesn't have enough insurance to cover both medical expenses and property damage.
+New York requires uninsured/underinsured motorist coverage for extra financial security.
+This protection kicks in when the other driver doesn't have enough insurance to cover your medical bills and property damage.

 mglogo icon